-In the Working with instances chapter, we learned how to created 4 new instances by duplicating or inserting images.
-Indeed, a right click on the Timeline opens a contextual menu which allows you to Insert instances after the current image.
+In the Working with instances chapter, we learned how to create 4 new instances by appending or duplicating instances.
+Indeed, a right click on the Timeline opens a contextual menu which allows you to Insert Images.
+You can Append Images (after) the current image but you can also Insert Images (before) before the current image.

-The numeric field below appears.
-You can Insert one or several empty instances.
+A numeric field will appear when choosing one of those two options.
+You can Append or Insert one or several empty instances.

 We also learned that the button creates new empty instances.
-However, there are alternative methods.
+However, there are alternative methods to create new instances.

 • You can simply place yourself on the frame after your first instance and begin a new drawing.